How much money will you need to go on a working holiday in Australia? What will be your main expenses?

 Why and how to budget for a working holiday in Australia

 First, let’s be realistic—you do need to have some savings to apply for a Working Holiday Visa (WHV) to Australia.
-Leaving home with the bare minimum is a huge risk and not a way to start on the right foot on this new adventure.
-On the other hand, having a certain amount of money set aside will give you peace of mind and the opportunity to ease into the country at the beginning of your trip.
+Leaving home with the bare minimum is a huge risk.
+Having some money set aside will give you peace of mind and take the worry off starting a new life in Australia.

-Of course, one of the biggest perks of a WHV is that you can work legally in Australia.
-So if you want, the emphasis can be put on the “working” part of your holiday to pay for more adventures later on.
+Of course, one of the biggest perks of a WHV is that you can work legally.
+If you want, you can prioritise work on your WHV to fund more adventures later on.
+Others may choose not to work at all, in which case a bigger budget is required.

 It’s worth remembering that everybody spends money differently.
 Your budget will depend on your lifestyle, expectations and plans.
-For some people, a working holiday in Australia is an opportunity to adopt the vanlife and spend months on the road, while others go for an urban experience in one of Australia’s dynamic cities.
+For some people, a working holiday in Australia is an opportunity to try vanlife and spend months on the road, while others prefer to settle in one of Australia’s big cities.
 This is just to say that budgets vary greatly from one working holiday maker to the next.
 Your budget will be the right one as long as it aligns with your plans.

 Pre-departure expenses do not include the mandatory savings of AU$5,000.